Skip to main content

 Had I been a juror, I would not have convicted a Jew who had failed to yield their property or civil rights to the state.
 Would you have done so?

-What if criminal law was passed called the White Privilege Law” that whites had to give up their property to pay reparations to the descendants of enslaved Africans?
+What if a criminal law was passed called the White Privilege Law” that whites had to give up their property to pay reparations to the descendants of enslaved Africans?
 Would you convict a white person for refusing to turn over their property?

 Personal injury lawyers have received favor in the tax code, for example.
 Hollywood has received exemptions from California’s gun laws.
-So film studios can even use and own fully automatic weapons.
+So, film studios can even use and own fully automatic weapons.
 But ordinary citizens may not.

 And it makes sense.
 After all, trial lawyers are enormous D.C. lobbyists.
 The studios also control the news and what is seen and heard thereon.
 But so is the insurance lobby and so forth.
-So all sides seem to benefit based upon who donates to who’s re-election bid.
+So, all sides seem to benefit based upon who donates to who’s re-election bid.

 Is there A Fundamental Unfairness To Plaintiffs In Personal Injury Cases?